Benzonsdal

 Benzonsdal is a manor house located at Torslunde, south of Taastrup, in the northern part of Ishøj Municipality, some 20 kilometres west of central Copenhagen, Denmark.
 It has been owned by members of the noble Lerche family since 1853.
 The main building is from 1856.

 History

 Benzon family

 Benzonsdal was established by Supreme Court justice Peder Benzon in 1730 from land that had until then belonged to Gjeddesdal.
 The aim was to secure a more simple and efficient management of the land.
 Benzon was a major landowner who also established the manors of Benzonseje (now Risbyholm), Dønnerup and Gislingegård.
-He had previously been the owner of Hagestedgaard and Alslevgård.
+He had previously also been the owner of Hagestedgaard and Alslevgård.
 The new manor comprised 50 tenant farms, 100 smallholdings, a brickyard and four watermills.